MalikHw/HwYtVidGrabber/README.md

 ## Disclaimer

 This tool is designed for personal use only.
 Always respect copyright laws and YouTube's Terms of Service.
 Download only content that you have permission to download.

+...dont spam somewhere & try to download a Miku song :)